Atullsenn/project-management-app/README.md

 # Project Management App

-A full-stack project management application built with React (Vite) & Node.js + MongoDB — allowing users to register, create/manage projects and tasks with filtering and search.
+A full-stack project management application built with React (Vite) & Node.js + NestJs + MongoDB — allowing users to register, create/manage projects and tasks with filtering and search.

 ---